NateThunder/TEAM-Church-Glasgow/README.md

 - [ ] Get photos for the About page team leaders section.
 - [ ] Link the Stripe account to the website.
 - [ ] Merge the Food Bank content into the church website.
+- [ ] On admin page add series to when adding events on calender for example weekly monthly ect
+- [ ] improve position ox down arrow

 ---